 Can I add a Name onto my Numbered Property?

 Only if a property is already officially numbered.
-The property owner can add a name to the existing property address as long as it does not conflict with an existing property or street name in that locality and conforms to the Councils Street Naming and Numbering Policy.
-To do this print, complete the Add a Property Name to a Numbered Property Form (PDF: 101 Kb / 3 pages)and return to us.
-The property name in this case will not officially form part of the registered property address, the property number should still be displayed and referred to in any correspondence.
+The property owner can add a name to the existing property address as long as it does not conflict with an existing property or street name in that locality and conforms to the Councils Guidance and Policy.
+To do this print, complete the Add a Property Name to a Numbered Property Form (PDF: 59 Kb / 2 pages)and return to us with the correct payment (see fees and charges below).
+The property name in this case will not officially form part of the registered property address and will not appear in any official address lists.
+The property number must still be displayed and referred to in any correspondence as the number only is the official legal address of the property.

 What Happens if a Street needs Renaming/Renumbering?